Fine-Grained Complexity and Algorithms for the Schulze Voting Method

 We study computational aspects of a well-known single-winner voting rule called the Schulze method [Schulze, 2003] which is used broadly in practice.
 In this method the voters give (weak) ordinal preference ballots which are used to define the weighted majority graph of direct comparisons between pairs of candidates.
 The choice of the winner comes from indirect comparisons in the graph, and more specifically from considering directed paths instead of direct comparisons between candidates.

-When the input is the weighted majority graph, to our knowledge, the fastest algorithm for computing all possible winners in the Schulze method uses a folklore reduction to the All-Pairs Bottleneck Paths (APBP) problem and runs in $\Oh(m^{2.69})$ time, where $m$ is the number of candidates.
+When the input is the weighted majority graph, to our knowledge, the fastest algorithm for computing all winners in the Schulze method uses a folklore reduction to the All-Pairs Bottleneck Paths (APBP) problem and runs in $\Oh(m^{2.69})$ time, where $m$ is the number of candidates.
 It is an interesting open question whether this can be improved.
-Our first result is a combinatorial algorithm with a nearly quadratic running time for computing all possible winners.
+Our first result is a combinatorial algorithm with a nearly quadratic running time for computing all winners.
 This running time is essentially optimal as it is nearly linear in the size of the weighted majority graph.